cue-lang/cue/doc/tutorial/kubernetes/README.md

 $ find . | grep kube.cue | xargs wc | tail -1
     1129    2270   22073 total
 ```
-This is after removing the rewriten and now redundant deployment definition.
+This is after removing the rewritten and now redundant deployment definition.

 We shaved off almost another 100 lines, even after adding the template.
 You can verify that the service definitions are now gone in most of the files.
 What remains is either some additional configuration, or inconsistencies that
 should probably be cleaned up.

-But we have another trick up our sleave.
+But we have another trick up our sleeve.
 With the `-s` or `--simplify` option we can tell `trim` or `fmt` to collapse
 structs with a single element onto a single line.
 For instance: